feldera/feldera/docs/connectors/sinks/http.md

 * Specify data output format using URL query parameters (e.g., `format=...`, and more depending on format).

+The HTTP output connector does not yet support [fault tolerance](..#fault-tolerance).

 ## Example usage

 We will subscribe to a stream of updates to the `average_price` view for pipeline `supply-chain-pipeline`.